Why you should get vaccinated against HPV

 The vaccine provides almost 100% protection from HPV types 6, 11, 16 and 18 (remember, strains 16 and 18 cause 80% of anal cancers worldwide) if all three doses are received at the correct intervals over six months, and if given before you have an infection with these types.

-Speak to your GP or an LGBTI-friendly sexual health clinic about potentially getting vaccinated and find more information about HPV and the vaccination at The Drama Downunder, HPV Vaccine and The Bottom Line.
+Speak to an LGBTI-friendly doctor about potentially getting vaccinated and find more information about HPV and the vaccination at The Drama Downunder, HPV Vaccine and The Bottom Line.

 Find sexual health services nearby and across Australia using our interactive map.